5 best Calgary food events to check out this week | Dished

-Fall is officially here, and although we will miss summer, it also means some extremely cool Calgary food events are coming.
+There are some extremely cool (and spooky Halloween) Calgary food events happening in October.

-The weather is still great, and so is the fantastic selection of epic food and beverage events.
-Many of them are at several of the best restaurants in Calgary.
+The weather is still great, and the fantastic selection of epic food and beverage events continuing into the fall season looks even better.

-This week has some of the city’s favourite fall food events like pizza festivals, French pop-ups, and of course, Oktoberfest events.
+This week has some of the city’s favourite fall food events like Oktoberfest, tastings and dinners, and a new French steakhouse pop-up experience.

 - You might also like: